DAzBjax/WorkTime/README.md

 ExeName.txt is multiline filter file, where each line is:
  - '\*' + 'LINE TEXT FROM FILE' + '\*', for filtering forms feaders. '\*' as first and last character will add automaticaly.
+File does not contains it '\*', but you can add it if you needed
  - an empty file meaning just '\*' filter
- - w lines can be added by double clicking an line in ListView.
+ - new lines can be added by double clicking an line in ListView, edit mask and save.

 How it works :